katiehermalik/GA-jquery-fellowship/README.md

 ## Setup

-1. You will be writing your answers inside the `app.js` file located in tonight's homework folder: `homework/lotr_homework/js/app.js`
+1. You will be writing your answers inside the `app.js` file located in the folder from this repo: `lotr_homework/js/app.js`
 2. Open the `index.html` file in your browser to test your work.
 It is located at: `homework/lotr_homework/index.html`

 ## Resources